Overview

 Watanabe’s philosophy treats clothing as a form of research.
 Rather than drawing inspiration from art or history, he focuses on materials and techniques, posing questions like “What happens if denim is molded?” or “How can a jacket be constructed without seams?”
 Each collection begins with a technical experiment that he then fashions into garments for everyday life.
 By collaborating with industrial manufacturers, he embeds utilitarian features-down insulation, waterproof membranes, reinforced stitching-into sophisticated silhouettes.

 For Watanabe, the goal is to achieve harmony between innovation and wearability.
 He believes that clothing should serve the wearer and improve over time; garments often reveal different textures and colours as they age.
 His designs challenge conventional patternmaking and encourage consumers to appreciate the engineering behind fashion.
 Watanabe also credits Rei Kawakubo for giving him creative freedom within Comme des Garçons’ structure, which allows him to focus on experimentation without commercial pressure.
+Ultimately, his philosophy reflects a balance of curiosity, precision and respect for craft-a continual search for new forms of expression that remain grounded in practicality.
+His process emphasises education: he freely shares techniques through workshops, reflecting his belief that design knowledge should be accessible.

 Disclaimer